 You can change the status of your license to active-retired when you renew online through the Pennsylvania Licensing System (PALS).

 There is a renewal question on PALS that asks whether you would like to change your licensure status to active-retired.
 If you answer yes to this question, your license will remain active until its current expiration date.
 On your license’s expiration date, your renewal will be processed and the status of your license will be changed to active-retired.

 For example, an MD who changes their status to active-retired while renewing on PALS would retain their current licensure status until December 31st.
 On December 31st, the MD’s renewal will process, changing their status to active-retired.
 The MD would then have an active-retired license from December 31st onward.

-    To reactivate your license, you must complete a status change application and submit it to your licensure board.
+To reactivate your license, you must complete a status change application and submit it to your licensure board via PALS.
 You will also need to get caught up on your CME requirements for the preceding biennial licensure period and obtain professional liability insurance.
-Note that a license which has been inactive, expired, or actively-retired for four years or longer requires a review by the full Board before reactivation.

 PAMED also has numerous resources to assist physicians with licensure questions.